dylanljones/slurmio/README.md

 # 📁 Slurm-I/O

-Slurm-I/O is a Python package for managing slurm jobs and scripts.
+Slurm-I/O is a lightweight Python package for managing slurm jobs and scripts.
 The package provides a simple interface for reading, writing and updating slurm scripts and managing slurm jobs.